vinylplz/saltstack-environment/README.md

   saltstack-environment$
   ```

-5. Install the chef/debian7.7 vagrant box if you don't have it already
+5. Install the chef/debian-7.7 vagrant box if you don't have it already.
+Choose the virtualbox provider.

   ```bash
   saltstack-environment$ vagrant box add chef/debian-7.7